cape-io/redux-history-sync/README.md

 Essentially, this module syncs **browser** history locations with a [Redux](https://github.com/rackt/redux) store.
 If you are looking to read and write changes to the address bar via Redux this might be for you.

 This module is intended to be the **only** module in your app that manages or touches window.history.
-If you want integration with `react-router` or `history` look elsewhere.
+If you want integration with `react-router` look elsewhere.
+Currently _not_ using the `history` package.
+Open an issue if you want.

-Combine with https://github.com/cape-io/location-info for your "routing" needs.
+## Routes / Routing / Router

+The address bar is a form input.
+It does not represent overall state.
+At its best the url can be parsed into an object and be used to populate a tiny portion of application state.
+This module can be used with [location-info](https://www.npmjs.com/package/location-info) if your need require "routing".

 ## Install